ddev/ddev/docs/content/users/extend/additional-services.md

 You can update an add-on by running `ddev get <addonname>`, or remove it by running `ddev get --remove <addonname>`.

-If you have add-ons that were installed before v1.22, re-add them with `ddev get <addonname>` and they will be versioned and available in `ddev get --installed`.
+If you have add-ons that were installed before v1.22, update them with `ddev get <addonname>` and they will be versioned and available in `ddev get --installed`.

 ## Creating an Additional Service for `ddev get`